ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 is specified in `"line"`.

 * `fields`
 The ordering of the table.
-You can specify one or two metadata items.
+Prefix the sort key with `+` to force numeric sorting.
+Likewise, a `-` prefix reverses sort order.
 When you specify a metadata item that has multiple values they are split out in the table.
 `songindex` is a built-in meta data item that yields the sequence